umdio/umdio/README.md

-An API for UMD data - development is under way!
+#An API for UMD data
+####Development is under way!

 Status: script scrapes schedule data from testudo and inserts into a mongodb database, sinatra serves courses endpoint.
-Bundler and rake manage the tasks, and rspec testing has limited coverage
+Bundler and rake manage the tasks, and rspec testing has limited coverage.

 ##TODO:
 Testing - write more comprehensive tests